IGRS-medical-imaging/RadSurf/README.md

 </p>

 <div align="center">
-  Example of meshes generated from CT and segmentation using 3D Slicer.
+  Example of surface meshes generated from CT and segmentation using 3D Slicer.
 </div>

 </details>